dinamic/dinamic.github.io/_posts/2017-03-10-ratbox-and-certbot.md

 All examples will be using irc.salsaparty.bg as my irc server.
 Whenever you see that, be sure to replace it with the address of your own one.

-# The SSL certificate

-## Generating the SSL/TLS certificate
+# Generating the SSL/TLS certificate

 To obtain the SSL certificate issue: